 - Draw lessons from the Białowieża case for other areas in Europe facing similar challenges, and

-A three-day workshop started with a trip to the managed part of the Białowieża Forest.
-Participants visited the stands attacked by bark beetle and discussed the species composition and biodiversity management, under the guidance of Andrzej Antczak from the Białowieża Forest District.
+A thee-day-long workshop started with a trip to the part of the Białowieża Forest managed by State Forests Enterprise.
+With Mr. Andrzej Antczak from the Białowieża Forest District participants visited stands attacked by bark beetle and discussed the species composition and biodiversity management.

-The third day was entirely devoted to the discussion about the multi-author-evidence paper presenting scientific evidence for the five topical areas, based on the agreement and disagreement points.
+The third day was entirely devoted to the discussion on the next steps: the shape of the multi-author-evidence paper presenting scientific evidence for the five topical areas, and to a discussion on agreement and disagreement points on the past, present and future situation in the Białowieża Forest.
 All scientists declared their willingness to contribute to the paper - a great achievement of the initiative.